 Led by young people for young people, R4Respect is an education strategy to prevent domestic and family violence.

-R4Respect Youth Ambassadors create and share messages that promote the values, skills and knowledge needed for respectful relationships.
+R4Respect Youth Workers create and share messages that promote the values, skills and knowledge needed for respectful relationships.

 R4Respect was prompted by the need to respond to the attitudes of young people towards interpersonal abuse and violence.

-R4Respect is supported by a team of Youth Ambassadors from a range of diverse backgrounds.
+R4Respect is supported by a team of Youth Workers from a range of diverse backgrounds.

 We use school activities, digital communication strategies and community outreach to promote the values and attitudes that help young people understand what is okay and what crosses the line into unhealthy or abusive behaviour.